 The key technologies that future data historians need to incorporate are:

-1. Data wrangling: Data is the new gold for industries.
-If data quality is poor, extracting insights from it will be a painful task.
+1.Data wrangling: Data is the new gold for industries.
+If data quality is terrible, extracting insights from it will be a painful task.
 Thus, data historians should have capabilities like data aggregation, data cleansing, data enrichment, etc.

-2. Digital twin: The digital twin concept is to replicate the industry’s processes and products virtually.
+2.Digital Twin: The digital twin concept is to replicate the industry’s processes and products virtually.
 The virtual world provides the capability to model a product’s attributes based on the data associated with it.

-3. Blockchain: It is a record-keeping technology that facilitates transactions through decentralized networks.
+3.Blockchain: It is a record-keeping technology that facilitates transactions through decentralized networks.
 No central authority can control the data in the blockchain ecosystem.
 Thus, the data remains safe and secure.

-4. OPC UA: It is the primary communications protocol for Industry 4.0.
+4.OPC UA: It is the primary communications protocol for Industry 4.0.
 OPC UA enables hassle-free communication between heterogeneous machines.
-This open industry framework with global standards and specifications saves a lot of time, effort, and cost in collecting and sharing data for analysis.
+This technology saves a lot of time and reduces costs for industries in collecting and sharing data for analysis.

 The takeaway